OctoPrint/OctoPrint-FirmwareUpdater/README.md

     https://github.com/OctoPrint/OctoPrint-FirmwareUpdater/archive/master.zip

-**TODO:** Describe how to install your plugin, if more needs to be done than just installing it via pip or through the plugin manager.

 ## Configuration

-**TODO:** Describe your plugin's configuration options (if any).
+In order to be able to flash the firmware, avrdude is needed.
+The path to avrdude can be set in the plugin's configuration dialog.